laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 So for more complex use cases, you will want to run these steps separately and on your own and adjust flags and options as necessary.
-The first command installs Flux and links it to a git repo that you provide.
+The first command installs Flux and links it to a Git repo that you provide.
-The second generates the config files from the GitOps Quick Start profile locally, so that you can edit them before pushing to your git repo.
+The second generates the config files from the GitOps Quick Start profile locally, so that you can edit them before pushing to your Git repo.

 ### Configuring Flux